Can Insurance Companies Spy on You?

 Insurers view social media as a cost-effective way to gather potentially damaging information.
 Posts contradicting a claimant’s reported injuries can undermine their compensation claim and reduce payout value.

-Surveillance can start at any time during the claims process, but often following an independent medical examination.
+Surveillance can start at any time during the claims process, but often follows an independent medical examination.

 Legal Boundaries for Private Investigators